Dimitri-Sumin/government-ai-pipeline-case-study/README.md

 Beyond static classification, the model includes a counterfactual layer to identify binding institutional constraints.

-For each country, the script evaluates:
+For each case, the framework evaluates:

 Baseline predicted level